corstian/digital-garden/_blog/2025/Design for dismersion.md

 So what would this jagged design system look like?
 Being a fan of brutalist architecture I love the style for its blunt honesty.
 For its tendency to push you away, but also for its embrace when weather is shit outside.

 Some of the principles:
-- Design elements as big as possible ()
+- Design elements as big as possible (be revolting)
 - Visually signal a healthy amount of apathy for users
 -